-Foreign listing in a different geographical region8.
+- Foreign listing in the same geographical region8 - Foreign listing in a different geographical region9.

 Concerning the level of a stock price, there may be liquidity issues for securities trading at a very high stock price.
 Hence, a limit of USD 10,000 has been set and securities with stock prices above USD 10,000 fail the liquidity screening.
 This rule applies only for non-constituents of the MSCI Global Investable Market Indexes.
 Consequently, current constituents of the MSCI Global Investable Market Indexes would remain in the index if the stock price passes the USD 10,000 threshold.